 The typical mortgage asks for one payment per month, which equals 12 payments per year.
 With a 30-year fixed rate mortgage, therefore, 360 payments are required to pay the loan in full.

 Each mortgage payment is split into two parts -- a principal portion and an interest portion.
 The principal portion is applied to the amount that you owe the bank.
 This diminishes your remaining loan balance.

 The interest portion is your cost for borrowing from the bank.

 As your loan moves toward maturity, the balance between your mortgage payments' principal-and-interest shifts.
 In the early years, a significant portion of your payment is comprised of interest and just a small part goes to paying down your balance.

 It's not until later in your loan's lifecycle does the principal portion of the payment start to grow.

 This repayment schedule is the reason why after 5 years or so, your loan's balance has been barely paid down.
-The technical term for this repayment schedule is amortization (ah-mor-ti-ZHAY-shun).Click to see today's rates (Sep 20th, 2017)
+The technical term for this repayment schedule is amortization (ah-mor-ti-ZHAY-shun).Verify your new rate (Nov 23rd, 2017)